franciscop/statux/README.md

 import { useStore } from 'statux';

 export default () => {
-  // If `user` is null, this will fail const [name, setName] = useStore('user.name');
+  // If `user` is null, this will throw an error const [name, setName] = useStore('user.name');
   return () => (
     <div onClick={e => setName('John')}>